Skip to main content

 Prerequisites

-• A trained model with Ready status on the Models page
+• A ready text or tool model on the Models page

 • An Axionic API key (default key created with your account, find it in Settings > API Keys)